 With Ingrid In-store solution, they have been able to leverage their brick-and-mortar stores into local warehouses and fulfill web orders directly store-to-door.
 Not only has it shortened the delivery time, but also contributed to lowering the greenhouse emissions through more sustainable delivery options for every purchase made.
 Read more about the results Nudie Jeans achieved with Ingrid.

-Since we have a store network, we saw the possibility to go more local and utilize store capacity, lower our operating cost, increase customer satisfaction and, most importantly, lower our carbon footprint.
-With Ingrid’s help, we were able to make this happen."
+— Since we have a store network, we saw the possibility to go more local and utilize store capacity, lower our operating cost, increase customer satisfaction and, most importantly, lower our carbon footprint and with Ingrid’s help, we were able to make this happen, Maria Johansson, Chief Operations Officer at Nudie Jeans, shares.

 E-commerce delivery strategy example: Adlibris